samgos/Reddbot/readme.md

   * If you correctly added your SSH keys you'll get signed in

 #### Warning
-* To allow port open on 4567 and 45543 the firewall needs to be disabled will update with port-forwarding method, if you can do this yourself great if not wait or continue at your own risk.
+* To allow port open on 4567 and 45543 the firewall needs to be disabled, will update with port-forwarding method ASAP.
+If you can do this yourself great, if not wait or continue at your own risk.
 * use command `sudo ufw disable`